alyakin314/alyakin314.github.io/index.md

 Yes, I have 5 identical tracksuits and 12 identical T-shirts.
 I wear them every day unless forced to do otherwise by some obstacles (e.g. an interview).
-There primary reason why I started doing this is because I wanted to routinize this aspect of my life and spend mental energy thinking about things that are interesting to me rather than "what do I wear today"/"does this match"/"can I wash these together".
+The primary reason why I started doing this is because I wanted to routinize this aspect of my life and spend mental energy thinking about things that are interesting to me rather than "what do I wear today"/"does this match"/"can I wash these together".